dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/1-properties.md

 ## Introduction

 We use *equations* to find the value of an unknown.
-For example, to find the side length of a square with area of $4~\text{cm}^2$,
+For example, to find the side length of a square with an area of $4~\text{cm}^2$,

-  - set the length of the square as $x$,
+  - set the length of the square to be $x$,
-  - then from the given information, we know $x^2=4$,
+  - then, from the given information, we know $x^2=4$,
-  - and finally, we solve this equation and get $x=2$ (because length cannot be negative),
+  - and finally, we solve this equation and get $x=2$ (because the length cannot be negative),
   - to realise the side length is $2~\text{cm}$.

 Sometimes, the information we have on an unknown is insufficient to find its exact value, but only the *possible range of its values*.
-That's right, we will practise how to manipulate *inequalities*.
+That's right; we will practise how to manipulate *inequalities*.

 In this lesson, we will learn:

-  - The definition of inequalities, and their properties that are useful for solving the inequalities.
+  - The definition of inequalities and their properties useful for solving the inequalities.
   - Find the range of possible values of an expression, given the range of values of the variables that make up the expression.